iainctduncan/scheme-for-max/README.md

 **2020-05-06 0.1.5: This release is the first windows beta.
 This required the main object to be renamed from s4m.scm to s4m.
 Demo videos are not yet updated.**

+**Windows Known Issues:**
-**Windows Issues: Note that saving from the popup editor is not yet working on Windows, and the Control keys for the repl bpatcher won't work because they collide with windows keys.**
+* Saving from the popup editor is not yet working on Windows
+* The Control keys for the repl bpatcher won't work because they collide with windows keys.
+* There seems to be an issue in Common Music's loop macro in loop.scm, so this is not loaded by default anymore.
+To use it on osx, edit s4m.scm and uncomment the line that loads loop.scm

 **Documentation** lives here: https://iainctduncan.github.io/scheme-for-max-docs/